Giwan/mytoori-blog/src/posts/2018-11-22-react-served-by-express-running-in-docker/2018-11-22-react-served-by-express-running-in-docker.md

 path: "/react-served-by-express-running-in-docker-container"
 date: "2018-11-22"
 title: "React App Served by Express from Docker container"
-summary: "Moving to Docker requires special considerations for the front-end.
-The front-end should dynamically retrieve the backend endpoint.
-In the case of multiple environments, the same docker image could be re-used while moving from TST to ACC for example."
 image: ""
 author: "Giwan Persaud"
+published: true
 ---

+Moving to Docker requires special considerations for the front-end.
+The front-end should dynamically retrieve the backend endpoint.
+In the case of multiple environments, the same docker image could be re-used while moving from TST to ACC for example.
 Once a Docker container is built the static assets can no longer change.
 That would require a new build.
 When the front-end code is running in a docker container it will very likely want to get its data from a back-end service.
 If that service is running on the same host, requests can simply be pointed to `/api/xyz`.
 Since no domain host is specified, the domain of the client is used.